Ju-On: The Grudge 2: Plot

 Three months later, Kyoko is shocked when a doctor announces she is three months pregnant.
-That night, Kyoko's mother dies after Toshio is spotted in their home.
-The cause of her pregnancy is revealed in the other vignettes.
-Masashi comes out of his coma, mute and using a wheelchair, and seems to react badly to Kyoko's new pregnancy.
+That night, whilst Kyoko's mother sleeps, Kyoko sees Toshio and after he vanishes, she realizes that her mother has been dead the whole time.
+Eventually, Masashi comes out of his coma, mute and using a wheelchair, and seems to react badly to Kyoko's new pregnancy.

 Keisuke drives Kyoko home but they spot Megumi disappearing into the latter's house.
 Inside, Keisuke encounters Megumi's ghost, who offers him Kayako's diary.
 Keisuke suspects Kyoko surviving the car crash was deliberate.
-Kyoko and Keisuke are haunted by Kayako and Megumi's ghosts until Kyoko returns to the house.
-There, she encounters a teenage girl, Chiharu, trying to escape before going into contractions when Kayako claims Chiharu.
-In her vignette, Chiharu, who appeared in Ju-on: The Grudge, keeps phasing in and out of the house at different times until she dies in the arms of her friend, claimed by the curse.
+Kyoko and Keisuke are haunted by Kayako and Megumi's ghosts until Kyoko returns to the Saeki house.
+There, she encounters a teenage girl, Chiharu, who survived the events of the Ju-on: The Grudge, being unable to exit the front door whilst Kayako ambushes her.
+Kyoko enters labor.
+Chiharu is revealed to have hallucinations about being trapped in a time loop, where she constantly phases in and of scenarios such as being trapped in the Saeki house or being cast as an extra in Kyoko's show.
+At one point, she finds herself dying in her friend's arms at a park before her usual time loop resumes.
+Chiharu later returns to reality, where she is murdered at the front door whilst her friend and Keisuke watch.

-Keisuke arrives at the house, witnessing Chiharu inside, but only finds an unconscious Kyoko.
-She is rushed to the hospital and gives birth, only for pandemonium to occur – Masashi is implied to throw himself off the roof, Toshio appears during the delivery, and the delivery team all die of fright.
-Keisuke enters the delivery room, only to witness Kayako crawl out of Kyoko's body and kill him.
+Keisuke enters the Saeki house but only finds an unconscious Kyoko.
+She is rushed to the hospital and gives birth, only for pandemonium to occur – Masashi is implied to throw himself off the roof, Toshio appears during the delivery, and the delivery team are killed by an unseen entity that exits Kyoko's body.
+Keisuke enters the delivery room and is killed by Kayako, who is revealed as the entity.
 Kyoko awakens and finds her newborn baby waiting for her, which she embraces.

-A few years later, a young boy in Nerima encounters a worn-out and despondent Kyoko along with her daughter, who resembles Kayako.
-Kyoko is pushed off the bridge by her malevolent daughter, who departs with Kayako's diary.
+A few years later, Kyoko and her daughter, who is implied to be a reincarnation of Kayako, walk across a bridge in Nerima.
+Kyoko's daughter fatally pushes her off the bridge and walks away with Kayako's diary.